draychev/racket-toys/README.md

 # racket-toys

-* Latin-to-Cyrillic.rkt converts Latin letters to Cyrillic while you type them.
+* [[Latin-to-Cyrillic.rkt]] converts Latin letters to Cyrillic while you type them.
 This is inspired by http://bg.translit.cc/
+* [[RacketAI.rkt]] makes calls to the OpenAI API